xyhhx/qubes-split-onlykey/README.md

 #### configure your client vms' templates

-- copy `./src/client/ssh-socat` into `/usr/lib/ssh-socat`
+- copy `./src/client/ssh-socat` into `/usr/local.orig/bin/ssh-socat`
+  - of course, this only works for appvms created from this template from this point onward. for existings appvms, `/usr/local/bin/` or `${HOME}/.local/bin/` might be better locations
-- give it a mode of `755`
+  - give it a mode of 755
+- the script currently calls `sudo`, so you will need `qubes-core-agent-passwordless-root` at the moment

 ### usage

-- start your usb qube as usual, as well as your onlykey-agent appvm, and your client/dev appvm
+- start sys-usb, sys-onlykey, and any appvms that will need to ssh through them
-- pass it to your usb qube (with the qubes usb proxy)
+- pass your onlykey to sys-onlykey (using the qubes usb proxy)
 - in your client/dev appvm, run `. <(ssh-socat $identity $onlykey_vm)`, where `$identity` is the ssh identity you set up with your only-agent already, and `$onlykey_vm` is the name of your onlykey's appvm
   - alternatively, it will pick up the `$SSH_IDENTITY` and `$SSH_VAULT_VM` environment variables, which works really nicely in conjunction with [direnv](https://direnv.net)